-The Construction Industry is largely contributing to the CO2 emissions, and so is the Deep Foundation Industry.
+The Construction Industry is contributing significantly to the CO2 emissions, and so is the Deep Foundation Industry.
 With sustainability becoming more relevant each and every day, we, as a profession, have a role to play to reduce our emissions.
-Decarbonization is the first option: more efficient design reducing volumes of concrete or steel, the use of different materials with lower carbon footprint.
-This should not be viewed as the only option available: the reuse of existing foundations must be considered as well, and even preferred as the most sustainable option.
+Decarbonization is the first option: more efficient design reducing volumes of concrete or steel, and the use of different materials with lower carbon footprint.
+However, this should not be viewed as the only option available: the reuse of existing foundations must be considered as well, and even preferred as the most sustainable option.

 In Amsterdam, the issue of the durability of the old timber pile foundations and their reuse is a recurring topic of endless debate, as was discussed already during the first edition.
 This can be because the loads have increased since the structure was first designed, as is the case with the bridges in Amsterdam, or because a new building is constructed to replace a structure that no longer meets the current requirements.
-This can provide insight for the many other places in the world where this issue is getting momentum, with urban centers being reconstructed and transformed, and the issue is also is not limited to just timber piles.
+This can provide insight for the many other places in the world where this issue is getting momentum, with urban centres being reconstructed and transformed, and the issue is also not limited to just timber piles.
 How do you address the remaining service life of steel piles that may have been subjected to corrosion?
 Or how do you assess the bearing capacity of any foundation pile, for which the original design and construction data is no longer available?

-In this International Conference all these aspects will be covered in 4 sessions that will focus on the overall concept of foundation decarbonization and reuse, the assessment of existing foundations, the design aspects associated with this topic, and finally the impact this approach will have on the construction phase.
+In this second edition of the International Conference all these aspects will be covered in four sessions that will focus on the overall concept of foundation decarbonization and reuse, the assessment of existing foundations, the design aspects associated with this topic, and finally the impact this approach will have on the construction phase.
 A special focus will be given to contractual and insurance aspects.

 Join us in Amsterdam, The Netherlands!